amarawi/heat-templates/README.md

 before the deletion.
 Fail to do so, the file system can be corrupted.
 OpenStack Heat helpers do not take care of these yet (Havana).

+###Warning

+Most templates are for demonstration.
+Therefore, they are very basic.
+So please check if the configuration suits to your needs especially *security*.